rokbenko/ai-playground/openai-tutorials/8-LLMs_explained/README.md

 ## 🧠 Learning goal 🧠

-- **Learning how LLMs work:** By utilizing parameters `logprobs` and `top_logprobs`, we can see exactly which tokens the LLM considered at each step of generating a response and how confident it was about each option.
+- **Understanding LLMs:** By utilizing parameters `logprobs` and `top_logprobs`, we can see exactly which tokens the LLM considered at each step of generating a response and how confident it was about each option.
 This insight provides a more practical understanding of how LLMs predict the next word based on context.
 LLMs are designed to predict the next token in a sequence, using prior tokens to guide their choices.
 With the `logprobs` parameter set to `True`/`true`, the LLM returns the log probabilities for each token in the response.
 By adding the `top_logprobs` parameter, we can examine the top N most likely tokens the LLM considered and the likelihood of each.

 <br>